Periods of Drinfeld modules and local shtukas with complex multiplication: Introduction

 The Convention~\ref{Convention} and the Theorem~\ref{MainThm} allow us to give a convergent interpretation to the sum $-\sum_v\sum_{\eta\in H_K} v\bigl(\int_{u_\eta}\omega_\psi^\eta\bigr)\log q_v$ and the product $\prod_v\prod_{\eta\in H_K}\bigl|\int_{u_\eta}\omega_\psi^\eta\bigr|_v$, and we can ask whether this product is $1$.
-We will answer this question in a sequel to this article, where we also discuss its consequences for the Faltings height of CM $A$-motives similar to \cite[Th\'eor\`eme~0.3 and Conjecture~0.4]{Colmez93}, and conditions under which $Z^\infty(a^*,s)$ does not have a pole at $s=0$.
-Nevertheless, let us explain here the easiest case of the \emph{Carlitz motive} which is related to the zeta function of $\BF_q[t]$ and is the analog of the multiplicative group $\BG_{m,\BQ}$ considered by Colmez.
+In Section~\ref{SectCarlitz} we prove our second main result, namely that the answer to the question is ``yes'' in the easiest case of the \emph{Carlitz motive} which is related to the zeta function of $\BF_q[t]$ and is the analog of the multiplicative group $\BG_{m,\BQ}$ considered by Colmez.
+For general CM $A$-motives we plan to address the question in a sequel to this article and also discuss its consequences for the Faltings height of CM $A$-motives similar to \cite[Th\'eor\`eme~0.3 and Conjecture~0.4]{Colmez93} and conditions under which $Z^\infty(a^*,s)$ does not have a pole at $s=0$.

+Let us describe the structure of this article.
+In Section~\ref{LocSht} we recall from \cite{HartlKim} the definition of local shtukas, how to attach a local shtuka at $v\subset A$ to an $A$-motive $\ulM$ over $L$ with good reduction, and we discuss its cohomology realizations.
+In Section~\ref{Amotivescm} we define the notions of complex multiplication and CM-type of a local shtuka, and in Section~\ref{SectPeriods} we compute the periods and their valuations of a local shtuka with complex multiplication, and we prove Theorem~\ref{MainThm}.
+Finally in Appendix~\ref{Appendix} we prove the facts used above.